AviatrixSystems/Docs/HowTos/transit_snat_dnat.rst

       |SNAT_FAILOVER_10_2|

-  7.4 DNAT failover to Transit HA gateway
+  7.4.
+DNAT (failover to Transit HA gateway)

     - Traffic from On-Prem to Spoke VPC 10.1.0.0/16